dboddie-canonical-work/disgorged-docs/base-snaps.rst

 .. note::
           Compatibility mode and ESM Support

           When building a snap with no specified base, :ref:`Snapcraft <snapcraft-overview>` will operate in compatibility mode.
 This is essentially a prior (2.43-era) version of Snapcraft and, consequently, *snapcraft* will lose the functionality of newer releases.
-See `Features incompatible with bases <release-notes-snapcraft-3-0.md#base-snaps-heading--base-exceptions>`__ for details.
+See :ref:`release-notes-snapcraft-3-0-base-exceptions` for details.

           This compatibility mode is no longer supported in Snapcraft 5.0.
 Snapcraft 4 can be installed from the 4.x track on the Snap Store (:ref:``snap install snapcraft --channel 4.x``).
 See `Snapcraft and Extended Security Maintenance <snapcraft-and-extended-security-maintenance>` for essential support details.